thearn/CADRE-old/docs/full.rst

     pylab.legend(loc="best")
     pylab.show()

+This is implemented in `readcsv.py`, in the top-level directory of the CADRE plugin repository.

 This will print the total data downloaded for each mdp at each iteration of the optimization.
 This will also plot a figure containing three subplots, each showing the iteration number on the horizontal axis.